 Design & Technology

-Design & Technology is a popular and successful part of the school curriculum and provides many opportunities for the students.
+Design & Technology is a popular and successful part of the school curriculum and provides many different practical opportunities for the students.

 At KS3 the Department aims to provide students with the opportunity to combine creative thinking and independent learning with the development of practical and technological skills to design and make products.

-Students are encouraged to become independent learners and more globally responsible through looking at materials and their recycling, developments in technology and sustainable energy.
-This understanding is developed further as students move on to GCSE and A-level courses.
+Students are encouraged to become independent learners and more globally responsible through looking at materials and their recycling, as well as developments in technology and sustainable energy.
+This understanding is developed further if students move on to GCSE and A-level courses.

-The department has two specialist DT rooms and a dedicated IT suite with access to the latest DT/CAD/CAM software to support the students' learning.
+The department has two specialist DT rooms and a dedicated IT suite with access to the latest CAD/CAM software to support the students’ learning.

 Key Stage 3

-A programme has been designed so that all pupils follow a common foundation course.
-Design and Technology is compulsory in the lower school and pupils can opt later on to follow the subject at GCSE and A-Level.
-The emphasis is to provide all pupils with a course which offers a rich experience and develops capability in all areas of study.
-The main elements of the course are related to Designing and Manufacturing Products.
+A programme has been designed so that all students follow a common foundation course.
+Design and Technology is compulsory in the lower school and students can opt to study the subject at GCSE and A-Level.
+The emphasis is to provide all students with a course that offers a rich experience and develops capability in all areas of study.
+The main elements of the course are related to designing and manufacturing products.

-Students are timetabled a double period of Design and Technology in years 7, 8 and 9 during which they will gain experience in designing and making in a range of different materials and learn a wide range of making skills.
+Students have a double period of Design and Technology in years 7, 8 and 9 during which they will gain experience in designing and making in a range of different materials and learn a wide range of making skills.

 All KS3 students are introduced to three key elements of DT: